Digital Literary Awards - Frequently Asked Questions

-Unfortunately, for this award you cannot enter work that has been published on your own blog or website.
-However, self-published works will be accepted if they have been published in the first instance in e-book form, and are readily available for digital download on a known platform (such as iBookstore, Google Play, Amazon, Bookworld, Kobo, Baker & Taylor or Overdrive).
+Unfortunately, for this award you cannot enter work that has been published on your own blog or website unless it has undergone and editorial selection process.
+Self-published works will be accepted if they have been published in the first instance in e-book form, and are readily available for digital download on a known platform (such as iBookstore, Google Play, Amazon, Bookworld, Kobo, Baker & Taylor or Overdrive).